sovello/fpp/W1D3-ProgrammingStructures/README.md

     _Hint :  Look at the API documentation for the  Character  class to see which methods you can use._

-5. Only use the top three rows of _table 3-8_
-   Create a two dimensional table with  3  rows and  6  columns.
+5. Only use the top three rows of _table 3-8_ (Will have to attach this table) Create a two dimensional table with  3  rows and  6  columns.
    Put the data from the top 3 rows of table 3-8 into your table.